 If the current employer knows the truth, he won’t probably help you with writing a proper reference for the next job you would want to apply for.
 So, you can guess the reason why recruiters don’t call you.

 Moreover, how would you be able to explain the fact that you have worked for such a short time period?

 You can be sent to jail

-Especially this relates to working with children, minors, or anything that causes danger to someone else’s lives.
+Especially this relates to working with children, minors, or anything that causes danger to someone else’s life.
 For your own safety, never mess with things like that.

-No doubts everyone wants to receive the desired job, ready to do anything in order to stand from the crowd, even if it requires some unfair methods.
+No doubt everyone wants to receive the desired job, ready to do anything in order to stand out from the crowd, even if it requires some unfair methods.

 Respectively, lying on the resume has become a very common issue all over the world.